Categories: Web

 “These efforts highlight the increasing importance of us providing the core Twitter consumption experience through a consistent set of products and tools.
 Back in March of 2011, my colleague Ryan Sarver said that developers should not “build client apps that mimic or reproduce the mainstream Twitter consumer client experience.”
 That guidance continues to apply as much as ever today.
 Related to that, we’ve already begun to more thoroughly enforce our Developer Rules of the Road with partners, for example with branding, and in the coming weeks, we will be introducing stricter guidelines around how the Twitter API is used.”

-Enforcing its Developer Rules of the Road is one way of establishing consistency, but new stricter Twitter API guidelines talked about in the last line and to be introduced in the “coming weeks” establishes potential revenue stream.
+Enforcing its Developer Rules of the Road is one way of establishing consistency, but new stricter Twitter API guidelines talked about in the last line and to be introduced in the “coming weeks” establishes a potential revenue stream.
 Specifically, revenue from the newly introduced expanded tweets or Twitter cards feature.

 Expanded tweets example